AryaFardmanesh/softio/DOCS/contribution.md

 ## Testing and Documentation

 - **Testing:**
-  - Add tests for new features or bug fixes in the `tests` folder.
+  - Add tests for new features or bug fixes in the `test` folder.
   - Run tests before submitting your pull request:

     ```sh
     npm test
+    # OR
+    npm test out # For output methods
     ```

 - **Documentation:**